 Richard Young is one of the most significant social documentary photographers of our time

 Richard Young is at the forefront of celebrity photography.
-With a career spanning 40 years in 2014, and no sign of stopping anytime soon, Richard’s exceptional eye and unique approach has cemented him as the most trusted and prolific contemporary photographer to the stars.
+With a career spanning over 40 years, and no sign of stopping anytime soon, Richard’s exceptional eye and unique approach has cemented him as the most trusted and prolific contemporary photographer to the stars.
 As both a portraitist and photojournalist, his unerring ability to capture the moment and present a candid, inside view into the world of celebrity has resulted in iconic images that are celebrated in publications throughout the world.

 Richard has photographed a diverse and distinguished range of famous celebrities, capturing some genuinely unique moments over the course of his career.
 He took the last photograph of Keith Moon at a party with Paul and Linda McCartney, just hours before he died.
 Richard visited orphanages in Romania with Michael Jackson, photographed Sting’s wedding to Trudie Styler and toured the country with the Sex Pistols.
 He has covered parties for the Cannes film festival and the Oscars in Los Angeles.
 He accompanied and documented United States troops in Iraq and Fidel Castro in Cuba.
-These are just a few of Richard’s achievements, and are a mark of the trust and liking that he inspires in his subjects - there isn’t much that Richard hasn’t been involved in, and his portfolio could easily serve as documentation of popular culture over the past 30 years.
+These examples are only a few of Richard’s diverse achievements, and are a mark of the trust and liking that he inspires in his subjects.

 Richard’s interest in photography began purely by accident in 1974, when he was given a Nikon camera and asked to take pictures to illustrate a book written by Welsh author John Cowper-Powys.
 A few months later, it was through a friend that Richard met Paul Getty Jr., who had recently been released by Italian kidnappers, was missing an ear, and being sought by virtually every newspaper in the world.
 Paul invited Richard to take pictures of him and his girlfriend around town.
 The Evening Standard bought the photographs, and so began Richard’s long and successful career as a social photographer.

-Richard has published three books, By Invitation Only, Paparazzo!, and Shooting Stars.
-Richard’s newest book, RY40 is scheduled to be published in 2014.
-His photographs have been exhibited worldwide and he has had several retrospectives.
-His most recent of which travelled from Beverley Hills to Ischia to London celebrating the life of Elizabeth Taylor with 18 of his most iconic images.
+Richard Young has published four books, By Invitation Only, Paparazzo!, Shooting Stars and Nightclubbing.
+His latest book, Nightclubbing is printed in two editions, a classic hardback and a special limited edition of 300.
+Richard’s photographs have been exhibited worldwide and he has had several retrospectives.
+Elizabeth Taylor by Richard Young travelled from Beverley Hills to Ischia to London celebrating the life of the legendary celebrity with 18 iconic images.

 With an archive of over 2 million images, Richard Young’s prolific body of work could easily serve as documentation of popular culture over the past 40 years.